scverse/scvi-tools/README.md

-We recommend checking out the [skeleton repository](https://github.com/YosefLab/scvi-tools-skeleton) as a starting point for developing new models into scvi-tools.
+We recommend checking out the [skeleton repository](https://github.com/YosefLab/scvi-tools-skeleton) as a starting point for developing and deploying new models with scvi-tools.

 # Basic installation

 For conda,
 ```
-conda install scvi-tools -c bioconda -c conda-forge
+conda install scvi-tools -c conda-forge
 ```
 and for pip,
 ```